Bishop Auckland: Modern

 At the end of the nineteenth century the Local Government Act 1894 created Bishop Auckland Urban District council.
 From 1894 to 1974, the town was governed by the Urban District council within the administrative county of Durham.
 The district was enlarged to include a number of surrounding settlements in 1937 when Auckland Rural District and Willington Urban District were abolished.
 The Urban District was replaced, under the Local Government Act 1972, by a two tier district (Wear Valley) and county system.

 The former urban district area was re-parished from the May 2007 local elections with a new town council was established.
 After the elections, the council elected Barbara Laurie as the town's first re-established mayor.
 On 25 July 2007, Durham County Council and Wear Valley District Council were replaced on 1 April 2009 by a single unitary authority serving the whole of County Durham.

 Parliament

-The town is a part of the Bishop Auckland parliamentary constituency, and is currently represented at Westminster by Dehenna Davison MP (Conservative).
+The town is a part of the Bishop Auckland parliamentary constituency, and is currently represented at Westminster by Sam Rushworth MP (Labour).

 Prior to Brexit, for the European Parliament its residents voted to elect MEP's for the North East England constituency.